PoC-dev/ibmdocs-tools/os390-bookmgr-notes.md

 ```
 For details, see the [Mainframe Disk Capacity Table](https://ibmmainframes.com/references/disk.html) for more devices and their sizes.
 You need to relate those to the *CKD DEVICES* table in the Hercules documentation [Creating DASD](https://sdl-hercules-390.github.io/html/hercload.html#loading) regarding *devtype-model* to use on the command line.

-**Note**: OS/390 ADCD 2.10 is partly incompatible with large 3390 DASDs.
+**Note**: OS/390 ADCD 2.10 is partly incompatible with very large 3390 DASDs.
+It works with the 7.93 GB variant, though.

 First, create the new volumes on the host side.
 Here, we create several 7.93 GiB volumes with the less efficient but quicker zlib compression type.
 ```